Dark sector interactions in the $w \rightarrow -1$ limit: velocity locking in pure momentum exchange models: Pure momentum exchange models

 In the dark scattering (DS) model, the interaction rate is given by

 where $\xi = \sigma_\mathrm{D}/m_{\mathrm{DM}}$ is the ratio of the interaction cross-section $\sigma_\mathrm{D}$ to the DM particle mass $m_{\mathrm{DM}}$ (in units of barns/GeV) when we set $c=1$.
 In practice, we reparametrise this using $A \equiv \xi(1+w)$, which we convert to units of $\textrm{Mpc}$ in our code implementation.
 This reparametrisation is crucial for analysing the model near $w = -1$.
 If $\xi$ were used as the primary model parameter, the full interaction term, proportional to $\xi(1+w)$, would vanish as $w \to -1$ for a fixed $\xi$.
 This would render $\xi$ observationally unconstrained in the cosmological constant limit.
 Using $A$ as the fundamental parameter ensures the model predicts a well-defined and measurable interaction strength as this limit is approached.
+Maintaining a finite $A$ in this limit necessarily requires $\xi$ to become arbitrarily large, leading to a potential breakdown of the underlying microphysics.
+However, we adopt this parametrisation to maintain consistency with the existing literature and to fully explore the theoretical issues that arise in this regime.

 In the alternative late-time (LT) interaction approach, the interaction rate is given by

 and is intentionally designed to strengthen at low redshifts.
 This parametrisation, first introduced in \cite{Asghari:2019qld}, expresses the interaction rate in terms of background densities and $a$.
 The time-dependent interaction rate for this model, $\Gamma_{\mathrm{LT}}(a)$, is constructed from a constant physical parameter, $\Gamma_{\mathrm{LT}}$, which has units of $\mathrm{Mpc}^{-3}$.
 A comparison of the evolution of $\Gamma(a)$ for both the dark scattering and late-time interaction models can be seen in Figure \ref{fig:Gamma_a}.